emmajsadams/ts-database/README.md

 - package.json contains a list of yarn scripts to develop the program and run it.
 It also specifies the libraries used and which version of node should be used to run the application.
 - .yarnrc includes a single line that instructs the yarn package manager to install specific versions of libraries ensuring a consistent application across installs.
+- .editorconfig configures code editor settings based on what the linters and formatters for this project expect.
+It is supported by a wide variety of code editors https://editorconfig.org/

 # Decisions